jerry-hall/SRE-Intro-BCS-Hacks-2021/README.md

-# SRE-Intro-BCS-Hacks-2021
+# Intro to Site Reliability Engineering
-Intro to Site Reliability Engineering Workshop at BCS Hacks 2021
+Introduction to DevOps and Site Reliability Engineering workshop presented at BCS Hack 2021.

+## Overview
+Covered in this workshop:
+- Basics of DevOps and Site Reliability Engineering
+- Deployment of an Express.js server on an Amazon EC2 instance
+- Automated deployment using Terraform Infrastructure-as-Code
+- Architecture of a multi-node EC2 instance cluster running behind an Application Load Balancer (ALB)

 ## Video Recording
 Part 1: